The Last Bottle Ovens and Kilns of The Potteries

 A new photographic book to accompany the exhibition with additional images showing more details documenting the remaining ovens and kilns.

-Currently available on pre order and then shipped from 3 April, this first edition is on a limited run of 100 copies
+This first edition is on a limited run of 100 copies

 Visited twice.
 Being of a certain age found the exhibition brought back memories of how Stoke was in the 50’s